jkimthu/super-size/README.md

 2. ss10_a.m
 data for individual replicates per condition, grouped by timescale of fluc condition
-metrics: slopes and intercepts of tau_i vs. Vb_i, tau_i, lambda_i, and number of cells looks for variability between replicates and plots slope vs lambda
+metrics: slopes and intercepts of tau_i vs. Vb_i, tau_i, lambda_i, and number of cells looks for variability between replicates and plots slope vs lambda, tau and Vb

 ### ss11
 1. tau_i vs delta_i compiled from all replicates